 However, look at the track through a spectrum analyzer to see where there may be room for vocals.
 The vocal track will typically sit higher on the frequency spectrum, so if that space is already pretty full, you may have to do some subtractive EQ work on the instrumental to open that space up.
 Since you don’t want to adjust the instrumental’s EQ profile too much, you might instead want to use a transient designer plugin.
 This will allow you to reintroduce the dynamics of a compressed instrumental track, thus creating more space for vocals.

 2. Clean Up and Clarify the Vocal Track

 Once you’ve created a place for the vocals to sit, it’s time to process the vocals on their own.
-How you approach mixing vocals will depend on several factors, such as the genre of the song, the overall tone of the mix, arrangement, and how the vocals were recorded.
+How you approach mixing vocals will depend on several factors, such as the genre of the song, the vocal recording technique, the overall tone of the mix, arrangement, and how the vocals were recorded.
 But before you get too in the weeds, there are some general rules to vocal processing that will get you started.